CovenantSQL/HashStablePack/README.md

 =======
 This is a code generation tool and serialization library for Calculation of Stable Hash for content.
 Basically it will generate an `MarshalHash` method which follow the MessagePack but **without the key**.

+### For
+- Quick compare nested struct without reflection
+- Quick calculation of struct hash or signature without reflection

+### How?

 That is the following 2 structs with different member name

 ```go